 Community Impact Grant Program

-Throughout our nation we are faced with many uncertainties and health inequities.
-As a result of COVID-19, health outcomes for people living in vulnerable communities, and already disproportionately impacted by social determinants of health (SDOH), are now at an even greater health risk.
+Throughout our nation we are faced with many health inequities.
+Health outcomes for people living in vulnerable communities, and already disproportionately impacted by social determinants of health (SDOH), are at an even greater health risk.
 SDOH are the economic and social conditions that influence individual and group differences in health status.
-Length of life and quality of life are the primary drivers of health outcomes.
 Medline is committed to social determinants of health and through the Community Impact Grant Program we can promote good health for all people.

 Here is a look at past Community Impact Grant recipients